Aspie96/blog/content/posts/freedom_of_expression.md

 lastmod: 2023-01-07T19:54:01+01:00
 ---

 In this article I will outline my take on freedom of speech and of expression.
-I will use the two phrases interchangeably, or closely to it, throughout the article, to refer to the right to engage in speech acts, in a rather broad sense.
+I will use the two phrases interchangeably, or closely to it, throughout the article, to refer to the right to engage in speech acts, in a rather broad sense, not limited to verbal language.

 First, I will discuss my understanding of the relationship between this freedom and the law, although, as will be apparent, the legal aspect of this topic is not the only one that interests me.
 Secondly, I will briefly consider some specific subjects that relate to freedom of expression.
 Finally, I will cover my general opinion on the matter, which is a highly liberal and permissive one.